 Candy Melt Topper

-I did not use the convection bake setting on my oven, however, when I make these again I am going to try it and see if they turn out a little better).
-Mine were really good but they did fall in the center some.
+I did not use the convection bake setting on my oven, however, when I make these again I am going to try it.
+My results were really good but they did fall in the center some.
 Fortunately, the cream cheese frosting filled in the well in the center and no one the wiser.

 Also, beware over mixing the batter.
 Next time I make these I will mix them less to create a more even bake result.